 In the first of our series of guest blogs on key issues for complaints handling, Sarah Lawrence, former Technical Manager at Financial Ombudsman Service takes a look at what we can anticipate from the Regulator in 2020

 You may remember that way back in 2019 the Financial Conduct Authority (FCA) published its Business Plan and we commented on the small paragraph on page 15, that seemed to give a huge signpost to the way the FCA would be pushing its regulatory agenda in the future.
-You can find the whole report here , but just to refresh your memories it said:
+You can find the whole PDF report on the FCA site, but just to refresh your memories it said:

 ‘Our long-term aim is to transform culture in financial services firms…In the long term, we can measure this through upheld complaints levels, consumer redress levels and feedback from consumers’.

 This might seem like old news, given that we’re now in 2020, but in complaints handling we’re all about learning lessons.
 So, with the new year here and a whole new decade, it seems apt to look forward using this lens, because it focuses the mind.
 And, not just in terms of the FCA’s overall future plans for the industry, but also the impact on businesses and complaints in general.

 One of the first consultation papers that springs to mind in terms of impact on the whole industry and the FCA’s goal to reduce the ‘harm to consumers’, which looks at building operational resilience.
 This isn’t just preventing and reducing the impact of tech failures, such as cyber-attacks, it’s also about protecting customers, the industry and economy from the impact when things go wrong.